valberg/ealtechevents/_techtalks_2016_nov/index.md

 ---

-Tech talks - September 29th at 16:30
+Tech talks - November 24th at 16:30
 ------------------------------------

 This is the first edition of our recurrent tech talks.
 Please join us, and make the event memorable.